awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing.md

 # Indexing Data in Amazon Elasticsearch Service<a name="es-indexing"></a>

 Because Elasticsearch uses a REST API, numerous methods exist for indexing documents\.
 You can use standard clients like [curl](https://curl.haxx.se/) or any programming language that can send HTTP requests\.
 To further simplify the process of interacting with it, Elasticsearch has [low\-level clients for many programming languages](https://www.elastic.co/guide/en/elasticsearch/client/index.html)\.
-Advanced users can skip directly to [[ERROR] BAD/MISSING LINK TEXT](#es-indexing-programmatic)\.
+Advanced users can skip directly to [Programmatic Indexing](#es-indexing-programmatic)\.

 For situations in which new data arrives incrementally \(for example, customer orders from a small business\), you might use the `_index` API to index documents as they arrive\.
 For situations in which the flow of data is less frequent \(for example, weekly updates to a marketing website\), you might prefer to generate a file and send it to the `_bulk` API\.
 For large numbers of documents, lumping requests together and using the `_bulk` API offers superior performance\.
 If your documents are enormous, however, you might need to index them individually using the `_index` API\.

-For information about integrating data from other AWS services, see [[ERROR] BAD/MISSING LINK TEXT](es-aws-integrations.md)\.
+For information about integrating data from other AWS services, see [Loading Streaming Data into Amazon Elasticsearch Service](es-aws-integrations.md)\.

 ## Introduction to Indexing<a name="es-indexing-intro"></a>